ubergarm/RottenEconomy/README.md

 ===
 Dual-Wielding.
 Zombies.
 Cyborgs.
 Androids.
 Guns.
 Headshots.
 Rockets.
 Nukes.

+## Overview
+Build a zombie proof base outside of town, search dangerous urban areas for loot, improve your defenses, craft high tech machines and space ships then escape the planet!

 ## Controls
 Most of these can be reconfigured in the controls menu or in client `.cfg` files.